How to Grow Tuberous Drosera

 Generally tuberous Drosera are not so picky about the humidity.
 In the growing season (in habitat) there is between 60 and 80% relative humidity and that’s the range you should try to attain.
 Humidity can be controlled by a range of options- for example, there is about 100% humidity in a closed glass container and 20-50% in an open glass container in the house (depending on the time of year).
 While tuberous Drosera can grow in very low humidity, it is not recommended to let them grow open in the house without the tray method because they will produce little to no dew, and won't be able to digest insects/food as easily.

+If you want to feed your sundews it is generally necessary that the leaves are dewy.
+Do not feed leaves without dew and never use portions for feeding which are bigger than the leave.
+The small leaves usually have the strong tendency to die after they got too much food.
+Therefore you have to be very carefull, especially when feeding seedlings or small plants.
 Rosetted tuberous Drosera usually have only a few large leaves, which are formed at the beginning of the growing season.
 Some species do not develop any more new leaves, but instead, they only enlarge the initially-formed leaves.
 Therefore, be very careful to avoid over-feeding the leaves.
 Large portions of food can cause the leaves to become burnt, sometimes causing enough damage so that the leaf completely dies.
-Therefore, it’s better to feed with small portions of food.
+Therefore, it’s better to feed them with small portions or with fruit flies.
 Especially for Drosera with wide and flat leaves, like Drosera erythrorhiza.
-I did not feed the rosetted Drosera anymore.

 Drosera auriculata and Drosera subhirtella with fly